GrossumUA/TAS_Android_Boilerplate/README.md

 <p align="center">
   <img src="/resources/img_tas_logo.png?raw=true">
 </p>

-Sample Android app that [The App Solutions](https://theappsolutions.com/)'es developers used as a reference for new Android projects.
+Sample Android app that [The App Solutions](https://theappsolutions.com/) company developers used as a reference for new Android projects.
 It shows the architecture and guidelines of most company's projects and provides base utils that can be used for many common tasks.

 Tech stack: